misn0147/Accessibility-workshop-dev10/README.md

 Build an accessible form

 ### Accessibility Checklist for Forms:
+[] testing

-- [] all inputs in a form are associated with a corresponding label
+[] all inputs in a form are associated with a corresponding label
 - [] use fieldset to break up longer forms
 - [] inputs autocomplete where appropriate
 - [] Errors are displayed in a list above the form after submission